RickStrahl/Westwind.Ai/README.md

 This library uses the OpenAI API via REST calls to retrieve image prompts as images and provide a number of support features for downloading and storing image prompts and images for later review and possible re-use.

 ## Configuration
-To run the tests you'll need to provide your OpenAI or Azure Credentials.
+To run the tests you'll need to provide your OpenAI or Azure Credentials (you only need one).

 To do this:

 * Make sure you have an account on OpenAI (see article) or Azure
 * In the Test project create a file called `__TestConfiguration-NoGit.json`